-Table 2-4 Touchpad components and their descriptions
+Table 2-4 Touchpad component and its description

-Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using touchpad and touch screen gestures on page 23.
-(2) Left touchpad button Functions like the left button on an external mouse.
-(3) Right touchpad button Functions like the right button on an external mouse.
+Component Description Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 26.